novaeco-tech/ecosystem-devtools/README.md

-# NovaEco DevTools
+# 🌍 NovaEco DevTools

+**NovaEco** is the open‑source **Digital Public Infrastructure** for the circular economy.

-This repository hosts shared developer tooling, Docker images, and scripts used across the NovaEco organization.
+This repository hosts shared developer tooling, Docker images, and scripts used to build the NovaEco **System-of-Systems**.

 ## 🛠️ NovaEco CLI